Make your own delicious hojicha by simply roasting green tea at home (VIDEO included)

 The high water temperature helps develop hojicha’s trademark rich flavour.

-Let steep hojicha for 30 seconds.
+Let steep for around 30 seconds.

 - Remove the tea